craole-cc/wallter/README.md

 # Wallter: Redefine Your Desktop with Dynamic Wallpaper Alteration

-Unlock the full potential of your desktop with **Wallter**, the innovative application designed to empower you to **alter** your wallpapers dynamically.
+Unlock the full potential of your desktop with **Wallter**, an innovative application designed to empower you to **alter** your wallpapers dynamically.
 This includes future capabilities to apply direct image changes, such as grayscale, mosaic effects, and more, before setting the wallpaper.
 Starting as a